 Graduate & Professional students are an important part of our community—a vital resource as well as a huge source of pride.
 The Latino Cultural Center exists to support all undergraduate, graduate, and professional school students as they make their way through Yale.

-If you would like to be added to the Latinx Graduate Network’s list-serve through which we advertise events and opportunities, please use this link or email email@example.com.
-Click here to follow the LGN Facebook page.
+If you would like to be added to the Latinx Graduate Network’s list-serve through which we advertise events and opportunities, please sign-up to be part of the Latinx Graduate Network or email email@example.com.

 Latinx Graduate Student Groups